 For services that are the result of a work-related injury the Business Office will need the following information:

-- Employer name, address and phone number
+- Employer name, address, and phone number;

-- Date of Injury
+- Date of Injury; and,

-- Claim number, if applicable
+- Claim number, if applicable.

 You must notify your employer of an on-the-job injury.
 Your employer will need to submit additional information to the industrial carrier.
 Ocean Beach Hospital Emergency Room physicians cannot assist you with re-opening a closed claim.
 You will need to go to your primary care physician for all follow-up services.